 Due to their high energy density, mainly liquid fuels of primarily fossil origin are used to power vehicles.
-In order to cut down the dependency on crude oil, and greenhouse gas emissions at the same time, research has been carried out on alternative and renewable fuels for many years.
-With it's action plan to promote biofuels, the EU Commission aims to replace 10 % of conventional fuels used throughout Europe with biogenic fuels by 2020.
-What's more, the Directive 2009/28/EC also stipulates a 10 % share of renewable energies in the transport sector, 5 % of which is to be produced from residual materials such as used fats.
+In order to cut down the dependency on crude oil and greenhouse gas emissions at the same time, research has been carried out on alternative and renewable fuels for many years.
+With its action plan to promote biofuels, the EU Commission aims to replace 10 % of conventional fuels used throughout Europe with biogenic fuels by 2020.
+What is more, the Directive 2009/28/EC also stipulates a 10 % share of renewable energies in the transport sector, 5 % of which is to be produced from residual materials such as used fats [1].

 A fleet operation with 100 % biodiesel (B100) in the agricultural sector is an approach that may significantly contribute to fulfilling the quota obligation.
-This is why this project aims to provide the proof in principal for the suitability of 100 % biodiesel for operating series engines of the emissions standard EU IV (nonroad) for industrial and agricultural applications on a typical engine used for agricultural purposes Deutz TCD 3.6.
+This is why this project aims to provide the proof in principal for the suitability of 100 % biodiesel for operating series engines of the emissions standard EU IV (nonroad) for industrial and agricultural applications on a typical engine used for agricultural purposes, the Deutz TCD 3.6.

-In doing so, primarily the potential deactivations of the exhaust gas aftertreatment system (EAT system) due to fuel trace elements (P, K, Na, Ca, Mg) are being investigated in long-term operation.
-Detailed analyses of the diesel particulate filter (DPF) include investigations regarding loading and continuous regeneration using the NO2-based CRT effect.
-To ensure there is a fault-free operation for the end user with B100, the on-board diagnostics system (OBD) function is also tested.
+In doing so, primarily the potential deactivations of the Exhaustgas Aftertreatment system (EAT system) due to fuel trace elements (P, K, Na, Ca, Mg) are being investigated in long-term operation.
+Detailed analyses of the Diesel Particulate Filter (DPF) include investigations regarding loading and continuous regeneration using the NO2-based CRT effect.
+To ensure there is a fault-free operation for the end user with B100, the On-board Diagnostics (OBD) system function is also tested.

 The main focus areas of the research project included: Firstly, an extensive functional test of the engine is carried out in stationary operation (C1 cycle and selected stationary load points) with reference DF (DIN EN 590) and biodiesel (DIN EN 14214).
 The effect on the functionality of the exhaust gas aftertreatment system is also recorded and analyzed during this process.
-Furthermore, a continuous test of 1000 operating hours is to provide information on the long-term durability of the engine and its EAT system.
+Further-

 Parameter Unit Data

 Rated power kW 100 at 2200 rpm

 Maximum torque Nm 500 at 1600 rpm

-DisplacementliterStrokemmBoremm 3.6
+Displacement I 3.6

-120
+Stroke mm 120

-98
+Bore mm 98

 Approval fuel - DIN EN 590

 Fuel injection system - CR maximum 1600 bar

 EGR - Cooled high-pressure EGR

-EAT - DOC-DPF-SCR-ASC
+EAT - DOC, DPF, SCR, ASC

 Emission standard - EU IV

 Engine oil - Quality class Deutz DQC IV-10 LA

-TABLE 1 Technical data of the 4-cylinder test engine Deutz TCD 3.6 (© Universität Rostock)
+TABLE 1 Technical data of the four-cylinder test engine Deutz TCD 3.6 more, a continuous test of 1000 operating hours is to provide information on the long-term durability of the engine and its EAT system.

+(© Deutz)